MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks: Related Works

-\paragraph{Vision-Text Benchmarks.} Similarly to the speech-text domain, the vision-text domain has seen a huge increase in the number of benchmarks designed to assess MLLMs across diverse capabilities.
+\paragraph{Vision-Text IF Benchmarks.} Similar to the speech-text domain, the vision-text domain has seen a huge increase in the number of benchmarks designed to assess MLLMs across diverse capabilities.
 MMMU \citep{yue2024mmmu} and MIA-Bench \citep{qian2024mia} evaluate MLLMs with image-textual inputs across several domains, but cover English only.
-MME \citep{Fu2023MMEAC} extends the evaluation to English and Chinese translation, and M3Exam \citep{zhang2023m3exam} to 9 diverse languages, while EXAMS-V \citep{das-etal-2024-exams} further widens the coverage to 7 language families.
-Despite their complexity, these vision-text benchmarks are all constrained to benchmark the models' abilities when dealing with single images rather than videos--sequences of images.
+MME \citep{Fu2023MMEAC} extends the evaluation to Chinese-to-English translation, and M3Exam \citep{zhang2023m3exam} to 9 diverse languages, while EXAMS-V \citep{das-etal-2024-exams} further widens the coverage to 11 languages.
+Despite their extensive language coverage, these vision-text benchmarks are all constrained to benchmark models' abilities when dealing with single images rather than videos--sequences of images.
 Video-based benchmarks such as Video-Bench \citep{ning2023video}, InfiniBench \citep{ataallah2024infinibench}, VITATECS \citep{li2024vitatecs}, TempCompass \citep{liu-etal-2024-tempcompass}, LVBench \citep{wang2024lvbench}, MVBench \citep{li2024mvbench}, and MMBench-Video \citep{fang2024mmbench} focus on bimodal interactions (video and text), cover English only, and rarely incorporate human-authored multilingual instructions.

-VideoMME \citep{fu2024video} and MF\textsuperscript{2} \citep{zaranis2025movie} represent the first benchmarks comprising the three modalities, but restrict their scope to video understanding only, rather than broader crosslingual instruction-following tasks.
-As a result, there is currently no benchmark that enables systematic evaluation across speech, vision, and text modalities in a crosslingual instruction-following framework.
+VideoMME \citep{fu2024video} and MF\textsuperscript{2} \citep{zaranis2025movie} are the first benchmarks comprising the three modalities (speech, text, and video); however, VideoMME is not crosslingual and restricts its scope solely to video-centric tasks, while MF\textsuperscript{2} includes speech but does not evaluate this modality.
+As a result, no benchmark currently enables systematic evaluation across speech, video, and text modalities in a crosslingual instruction-following framework.